 - Dependent Care Reimbursement for a Duke-contracted Child Care Facility

-You have a grace period -- ending on April 15 -- to submit paperwork for expenses incurred during the previous calendar year.
+You have a run-out period -- ending on April 15 -- to submit paperwork for expenses incurred during the previous calendar year.
 For example, if you incurred eligible expenses one year, you would have until April 15 of the following year to submit your claim.
 After April 15, you forfeit any money that was contributed the previous year and was left in your reimbursement accounts.
 Although you have until April 15 to submit your claims, only expenses from the previous calendar year -- Jan.
 1 through Dec.
 31 -- are eligible for reimbursement.
 As an additional reminder, you must be a participant in the plan during the time periodtime when the expenses are incurred in order to claim them for reimbursement.

 HealthEquity claim filing service is called Dependent Care Pay Me Back.
 Through the Dependent Care Pay Me Back service, you can get reimbursed from your Dependent Care Reimbursement Account for eligible products and services you pay for out of pocket.